DeceptivelySimpleTechnologies/aafdata/README.md

 Before running the EntityDataMicroservice, you must:

-1. Make executable and run the eight (8) BASH command line scripts in `aafdata/src/main/data/` in your PostgreSQL database server in the specified order and with the specified roles to create the necessary roles, schemas, tables, functions, and data:
+1. Change directory (`cd`) to `aafdata/src/main/data/`, make executable (`chmod +x <fileName>`), and run the eight (8) BASH command line scripts in `aafdata/src/main/data/` in your PostgreSQL database server in the specified order and with the specified roles (changing the `postgres` role's password if necessary) to create the necessary roles, schemas, tables, functions, and data:
    1. `./001-CreateDatabaseServer.sh PostgreSQL 14 localhost 5432 postgres postgres postgres`
    1. `./002-CreateDatabaseRoleAafCoreOwnerAsPostgresRole.sh PostgreSQL 14 localhost 5432 postgres postgres postgres`
    1. `./003-CreateDatabaseRolesAndDatabaseAsAafCoreOwnerRole.sh PostgreSQL 14 localhost 5432 AafCoreOwner postgres 0wn3rCl13nt!`